-As I said, there is always a very good reason you turn to food.
-It might be because of a chemical addiction to food substances (click to find out more about that and if it might be the case for you using my handy quiz PDF), or your unwanted eating may have an entirely emotional basis (or both, lucky you… not so much).
+Again: there is always a very good reason you turn to food.
+It might be because of a chemical addiction to food, or your unwanted eating may have an entirely emotional, physical, mental, or social basis.

 The bottom line is, your emotional eating is filling needs you have that are not being met.
-I’m sure you know, that need’s not hunger.
+That need is not hunger.

 Guaranteed: If you're eating in a way you don't want to and can't stop - you're eating is filling at least one very strong need for you.

-These needs can range from being simple and really obvious to you, to really complex, layered, and hidden.
-The key is being able to listen to what your eating is telling you
+These needs can range from being simple and really obvious, to really complex, layered, and hidden.
+The key is being able to listen to what your eating is telling you.

 When you look at it this way, emotional eating is really an attempt at self-care.
 It's not some major personal failing or source of shame.
 Your subconscious is just trying to get you what you need.